Frank Hutchens: Later career

-Having given many recitals in New Zealand, Hutchens decided in 1913 to return to London to resume his career, but after arriving in Sydney, Australia for a stopover, he was given the opportunity to perform with the Sydney Amateur Orchestral Society conducted by Alfred Hill.
+Having given many recitals in New Zealand, Hutchens decided in 1913 to return to London to resume his career, but after arriving in Sydney, Australia, for a stopover, he was given the opportunity to perform with the Sydney Amateur Orchestral Society conducted by Alfred Hill.
 He decided to stay, and in 1915 was offered a position by Henri Verbrugghen as a founding professor with the newly formed New South Wales Conservatorium of Music, which he accepted.
-Hutchens was rejected for military service in 1916, and he went on to become an influential teacher, retaining his role as a professor with the Conservatorium for fifty years.
+Hutchens was rejected for military service in 1916, and he went on to become an influential teacher of such talents as Valda Aveling, retaining his role as a professor with the Conservatorium for fifty years.
 Prior to his death in 1965 at the age of 73, he was the only remaining original member of the Conservatorium on staff.

 In addition to his successful teaching career, Hutchens in 1924 formed a piano duo with Lindley Evans, which was destined to become another long and successful partnership.
 Over the course of the next forty years, Hutchens and Evans made many tours of Australia and New Zealand, giving concerts and broadcasts, and they were among the first composer-performer teams to be recorded commercially in Australia.

 Highlights of the partnership included the premiere of Hutchens' own work the Fantasie Concerto and Evans' Idyll with the Sydney Symphony Orchestra in 1943 (later recorded by the duo in 1962), a recital for Dame Nellie Melba, and the premiere performance in Australia of Francis Poulenc's Concerto for Two Pianos in D minor.
 The success of the Hutchens-Evans partnership enabled them to establish a scholarship for young musicians, funded by their own concerts.

 As an examiner for the Associated Board of the Royal Schools of Music and Trinity College of Music in London, Hutchens had the requisite experience to assist in the establishment of the Australian Music Examinations Board as an independent body.
 He was also a professor at the Newcastle Conservatorium of Music, President of the NSW Musical Association, a director of APRA, and a member of the Sydney Conservatorium's advisory board.

 Personal life

-In 1955 Hutchens married Joyce White, granddaughter of R. H. D. White.
+In 1955, Hutchens married Joyce White, granddaughter of R. H. D. White.
 His wife, a former pupil of his whom he had known since 1927, was a musician herself who gave much encouragement to his career.
 The couple had no children.

 He was still active as a performer and teacher when he sustained fatal injuries in a car accident that occurred in Sydney's northern suburbs.
 On 18 October 1965, he died at the nearby Mona Vale Hospital.